perscamden/asylum_diary/README.md

 I don't know what we can do.
 But the first thing should be realising what ugly world we are living in.

-And my pessimistic believe is that it might already be too late and we might have little chance to change anything already.
+My pessimistic believe is that it might already be too late and we might have little chance to change anything already.